Smartest Forest Fund

 Supporting these efforts is the Tahoe Fund’s highest priority.
 Working together with our public agency partners, we know there is an opportunity to harness the power of philanthropy and the private sector to increase the innovation and technology needed to significantly increase the pace and scale of the restoration.

-–A $35,000 grant will join the Gordon and Betty Moore Foundation’s support of Salo Sciences and Planet’s efforts to build the California Forest Observatory, an interoperable, aggregated data platform that will support dynamic, real-time wildfire risk mapping.
+–A grant joined the Gordon and Betty Moore Foundation’s support of Salo Sciences and Planet’s efforts to build the California Forest Observatory, an interoperable, aggregated data platform that will support dynamic, real-time wildfire risk mapping.
 If successful, it could significantly reduce the time needed for forest restoration planning, and also support emergency operations.

--With a grant of $35,000 the Tahoe Fund will support the efforts of the Nevada Division of Forestry to begin the process of re-starting the Carson City Biomass facility that is co-located at the Carson Prison.
-Once re-started, it will create a new off-taker of excess timber less than 20 miles from the Tahoe Basin.
+-The Tahoe Fund is also supporting the efforts of the Nevada Division of Forestry to begin the process of re-starting the Carson City Biomass facility that is co-located at the Carson Prison, and to restart the Loyalton Biomass Facility.
+Once re-started, these will create new off-takers of excess timber from the Tahoe Basin.

 We know there are still many barriers.
 Forest restoration permitting in the Tahoe Basin takes 5 to 7 years due to Federal permitting requirements.
 The projects are very labor-intensive and expensive.
 We lack a good market for excess fuel in our forest.
 The Smartest Forest Fund hopes to remove these barriers and others through technology and innovation.